On the Northcott property for special values of L-functions: Introduction

 We are interested in the Northcott, Bogomolov and Lehmer properties for more general notions of heights, related to objects in algebraic geometry.
-We will define these properties in \cref{sec:properties_of_heights} for any set-theoretic function $h \colon S \to \Gamma$, where $\Gamma$ is a partially ordered set, and we will see how some results in Diophantine geometry can be interpreted in this language.
+We will define these properties in \cref{sec:properties_of_heights} for any set-theoretic function $h \colon S \to \Gamma$, where $\Gamma$ is a partially ordered set.
+In particular, this allows to define such properties for sets of heights, by considering their set-theoretic product (see \cref{def:product_height}).
+Moreover, this language allows to put within the same framework some results in different areas of Diophantine geometry, as we observe in \cref{sec:examples_minima} and \cref{sec:examples_heights}.

-One can view heights as a way of measuring the complexity of arithmetic or geometric objects, such as algebraic numbers, algebraic number fields, abelian varieties, Galois representations.
-More generally speaking, one considers \textit{mixed motives}, which can be thought of as pieces cut out from the cohomology of smooth and proper algebraic varieties defined over a number field $F$.
-Abelian categories of mixed motives have been defined by Jannsen (see \cite[\S~4]{ja90}), Huber (see \cite[\S~22]{hu95}) and Nori (see \cite[Chapter~9]{hms17}), using linear algebraic data associated to algebraic varieties.
-In this paper we will only use these notions of mixed motives, without any further reference to the triangulated approach of Voevodsky, studied for example in the book \cite{Cisinski_Deglise_2019}.
-We will denote by $\mathcal{MM}(F;E)$ the abelian category of mixed motives defined over $F$ which have coefficients in $E$, following Jannsen's, Huber's or Nori's definition.
-These definitions are not known to be equivalent (see \cite[Remark~6.3.12 and \S~10.1]{hms17}), but our results hold for all three of them.
+One can view heights as a way of measuring the complexity of arithmetic or geometric objects, such as algebraic numbers, algebraic number fields, abelian varieties or Galois representations.
+More generally speaking, one considers \textit{mixed motives}, which can be thought of as pieces cut out from the cohomology of algebraic varieties defined over a number field $F$.
+A recent pioneering work by Kato \cite{ka18} puts forward several tentative definitions of heights of mixed motives, whose Northcott properties would have momentous consequences, as we recall in \cref{ex:Heights_for_motives}.
+One way to derive a Northcott property for a height is to compare it to another height, where the statement would be easier to prove.
+This is a successful strategy for the Faltings height of an abelian variety, which can for instance be explicitly compared to its theta height, as shown in \cite{Pazuki_2012}.
+Therefore, it seems natural to try to relate Kato's heights with other kinds of heights for which proving a Northcott property may be easier.